Single Extraction

 Insurance on a Single-Tooth Case

-Single-tooth cases sit comfortably under the typical dental PPO annual maximum, so the coverage percentage usually applies in full.
-A $500 case at 80 percent reimbursement leaves $100 patient out of pocket.
-A $900 case at 50 percent (when classified as major surgical) leaves $450 patient out of pocket.
+Single-tooth cases usually sit under the dental PPO annual maximum, so the coverage percentage applies in full: at 80 percent reimbursement the patient pays one fifth of the allowable, and at 50 percent (when classified as major surgical) half of it.
 These cases also rarely warrant the medical-pathway routing that becomes attractive on more expensive all-four full-bony cases.
+A pre-treatment estimate from your insurer confirms the exact split before you commit.

 One useful insurance tactic on the single-tooth case is timing: if the case is non-urgent and you have not used any of your annual dental maximum yet, the single-tooth case fits within the current plan year cleanly.
 If you have already used the annual maximum on other dental work earlier in the year, the single-tooth case at full out of pocket may be more expensive than waiting for January 1 to use the new year's maximum.
 The clinical urgency drives the timing; the insurance plan year is secondary.

-For uninsured single-tooth cases, the same options that apply on multi-tooth cases apply here: dental school clinic (50 to 70 percent off but with wait list and longer chair time), dental savings plan ($80 to $200 annual fee, 20 to 50 percent off, no waiting period), cash discount at the time of payment (5 to 15 percent off).
-On a single-tooth case the savings plan often pays back the annual fee in a single procedure.
+For uninsured single-tooth cases, the same options that apply on multi-tooth cases apply here: dental school clinics (typically well below private practice, with a wait list and longer chair time), dental savings plans (an annual membership fee in exchange for discounted member rates, with no waiting period), and cash discounts negotiated at the time of payment.
+On a single-tooth case a savings plan can pay back its annual fee in a single procedure.
 See the without-insurance page for the routing detail.

 1 Wisdom Tooth: FAQ